 Endurance exercise has been associated with higher levels of CAC.
 However, it is not clear that there is an associated increased risk of cardiac events.
 This study suggests that lifelong masters endurance athletes are more likely than sedentary men with similar risk profiles to have high CAC scores and evidence of coronary plaque on CTA.
 However, plaque composition in athletes was predominantly calcific, and the more stable plaque composition might not portend increased risk of cardiac events.
 Although higher levels of coronary calcium in a general population might be associated with increased cardiovascular risk, these data (along with data from another article in the same issue [doi: 10.1161/CIRCULATIONAHA.117.027834]) suggest that the CAC versus cardiovascular risk relationship might be different among athletes.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Magnetic Resonance Imaging, Nuclear Imaging, Exercise, Sports & Exercise and ECG & Stress Testing, Sports & Exercise and Imaging
+Clinical Topics: Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Magnetic Resonance Imaging, Nuclear Imaging, Exercise, Sports and Exercise and ECG and Stress Testing, Sports and Exercise and Imaging

 Keywords: Atherosclerosis, Athletes, Cardiac Imaging Techniques, Cardiovascular Diseases, Coronary Angiography, Coronary Artery Disease, Exercise, Exercise Test, Gadolinium, Magnetic Resonance Imaging, Myocardial Infarction, Plaque, Atherosclerotic, Primary Prevention, Running, Risk Factors, Sports